 , every time you start the game, it will execute each line of the file as if you typed it in the developer console.

-, for example, will run noclip
+will run noclip

 when you press x